dagger/dagger/core/docs/d7yxc-operator_manual.md

 #### Network constraints

 Running the Dagger Engine in rootless mode constrains network management.
 It is possible to use [slirp](https://github.com/rootless-containers/slirp4netns) as a workaround, but this tool significantly decreases network performance in addition to being extremely complex to setup.
-This [comparison table of network drivers](https://github.com/rootless-containers/rootlesskit/blob/master/docs/network.md#network-drivers) shows that `slirp` is at least five time slower than a root-privileged network driver.
+This [comparison table of network drivers](https://github.com/rootless-containers/rootlesskit/blob/master/docs/network.md#network-drivers) shows that `slirp` is at least five times slower than a root-privileged network driver.

 ## Runner Details